Knox County Salvation Army emergency assistance programs.

 Included in the services provided in Knox County are specially trained volunteers and officers who work to offer food, clothing, shelter, comfort and assistance with many other daily living requirements.
 An example of one of the services provided by the Salvation Army are mobile kitchens which are familiar to many members of the greater Knoxville community.

 Christmas and holiday help is important as that morning is a special time for children, teenagers, and infants.
 They deserve to have that moment, especially the thousands of underprivileged children in the greater Knoxville community.
 The Angel Tree and adopt a Family programs were created to provide donated new items for children in need.
 Items such as shoes, clothes and toys are offered to families that have a need for help and are not currently participating in other charitable holiday programs.
+Locate more free Christmas toys and assistance in Knox County.

 The main centers in Knox County are as follows.
+Everything from shelter to seasonal help, low cost Family Stores, financial aid and more is offered.